What is domestic violence?

 - Be patient and do not judge.
 You should talk about your concerns with your loved one, but you need to understand that they may not be ready to talk about it.
 Let them know that you're available to talk at any time, and that you will listen without judging them.

-- Domestic Violence (American College of Obstetricians and Gynecologists) - PDF Also in Spanish
+- Domestic Violence (American College of Obstetricians and Gynecologists) - PDF

 - Domestic Violence (Department of Justice, Office on Violence Against Women)